 Filing taxes can seem like a daunting prospect.
+Even if you’re preparing to file a free tax return for the 20th year in a row, the process seems to never get less intimidating.
 Often, you may worry about whether you’ve done everything right and paid the right amount, fearing that if you haven’t, the IRS will come down on you like a ton of bricks, demanding thousands of dollars.
 Fortunately, this is rare, but it doesn’t make people less fearful of tax returns and the IRS.

 Tax does not need to be a scary business, though.
 There are plenty of things you can do to help make filing your taxes far easier.
 If you require a few insider tax tips, read on to find out everything you need to know.